Alex-Hawking/GreenHouse-Testing/README.md

 export default sayHello
 ```
 The Step class constructor requires 2 arguments:
-- Sentences to match, created using the pre-defined keywords
+- *Sentences to match*, created using the pre-defined keywords
-- A handler function, essentially saying what to do (all handler functions require the Playwright page object as an argument to allow the tests to interact with the browser page)
+- *A handler function*, essentially saying what to do (all handler functions require the Playwright page object as an argument to allow the tests to interact with the browser page)

 Currently the following matching keywords can be used:
 ```